-301 Many estimates from the half-power points of enhanced CKE occur between the same front 302 estimated by different methods, indicating they are at least within the uncertainty bounds of 303 frontal detection by other methods.
-Other values are at locations either north or south of the other 304 front estimates by as much as 3°, but it should be noted that the standard deviation of the PF 305 estimated by Freeman and Lovenduski (2016a,b) averages 2-3°, indicating these positions 306 estimated from CKE are well within the level of expected frontal variability.
+334 The half-power points of enhanced CKE generally occur near or between the fronts estimated 335 by different methods (i.e., the three different PF estimates), indicating they are at least within the 336 uncertainty bounds of frontal detection by other methods.
+Some values are at locations either 337 north or south of the other front estimates by as much as $3^{\circ}$ , but it should be noted that the 338 standard deviation of the PF estimated by Freeman and Lovenduski (2016a,b) averages 2-3°.
+339 Using a PF variability statistic as an indicator of variability of all fronts, one can conclude the 340 location CKE half-power points are well within the level of expected frontal variability and so 341 not statistically too distant from a front location.